 Value Range for LTP Engine IDs

-The value range for LTP Engine IDs is: integers greater than or equal to 0.
+The value range for LTP Engine IDs that can be allocated by SANA is: integers greater than or equal to 214 and less than or equal to 221-1.

 CCSDS LTP Engine ID Registration Policy

-The registration policy for the registry is: no engineering review required; request must come from the official CCSDS representative of a member agency.
+The registration policy for the registry is: no engineering review required; request must come from the CCSDS representative listed in the SCID Agency Representatives registry at http://sanaregistry.org/r/agency_representatives/agency_representatives.html.

 Initial CCSDS LTP Engine ID Registry